hrltKillian/game_dev_full_stack_story/README.md

 Commit n°14 : finished signup form
-Commit n°15 : managed errors for login when the username already exist or when the password is wrong Commit n°16 : updated header with profil pic and added deconnexion
+Commit n°15 : managed errors for login when the username already exist or when the password is wrong Commit n°16 : updated header with profil pic and added deconnexion Commit n°17 : added register() in UserController to signup, managed errors for sign up and added createAllConcept() in ConceptController to create all defaults data for the game